This article was last updated on: October 2018

-Here in Colombia such a thing appears to be a hobby, ask Bogota and the famous underpass.
-Thing is they had to endure like that for many years before the external facade was even finished.
+Here in Colombia, such a thing appears to be a hobby, ask Bogota and the famous underpass.
+The thing is they had to endure like that for many years before the external facade was even finished.

 In 2008, they reached an agreement with an Egyptian company called Orascom.
 They were going to finish the building in light of the agreement.
 Orascom started working, and the exterior facade is already finished.
 But it’s still not been put to service.

 Orascom is the same company that built the first 3G mobile network in the country.
 They say one thing didn’t have anything to do with the other.

 Having seen Odebrecht and friendss I do believe it had everything to do indeed, but anyway… that’s not the topic here.
 And as you may know already, I know zilch.